 How to quickly enable eSignature to support remote working

-Remote working is more popular than ever before, and while the benefits of remote work are substantial, it can also impact workflow and communication within an organisation.
+COVID-19 has meant that remote working is more popular than ever before, and while the benefits of remote work are substantial, it can also impact workflow and communication within an organisation.
 This is especially true when you rely on traditional paper-based signatures, which result in – a slower the pace of business, higher costs and frustrated customers and employees.